 I began golf on a links course where judging distance was a necessary skill with minimal help from the terrain.
 Later, Clubs began to issue course guides, but modern technology has taken a step further; the golf rangefinder.

-We are happy to advise on the best golf rangefinder because they are a perfectly legal tool for amateurs to help you master the game.
+We are happy to review and advise on the best golf rangefinder because they are a perfectly legal tool for amateurs to help you master the game.
 Read on to learn more about which golf rangefinder will suit your needs.

 You apply the finishing touches and as long as you can hit a specific club a fairly consistent distance, golf can become simpler.

-There is no reason why using a rangefinder should slow play down because you can have it in your hand as you approach the ball and know instantly what is required as you arrive at the ball.
+There is no reason why using a rangefinder should slow golf play down because you can have it in your hand as you approach the ball and know instantly what is required as you arrive at the ball.

 You still need to play your part correctly and the rangefinder you select should offer you exactly what you want.